ffang0224/ffang0224.github.io/_posts/2024-01-30-assignment2.md

 ---

 Looking through a more general perspective, we can derive some information from other tools in **Voyant Tools**.
 For example, the place where find the occurrences of certain words can help us determine some information.
+Similarly to the Google Books Ngram Viewer (Week 4), we can check on the frequencies of any set of search strings in the corpus.

 <iframe style='width: 509px; height: 366px;' src='https://voyant-tools.org/tool/MicroSearch/?lang=en&query=sherlock*&panels=corpusterms%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=d2010ebf841098c77408308469ac183e'></iframe>